KuvashneeNaidoo/todo-app/README.md

 ![Sign Up](https://user-images.githubusercontent.com/105747929/196003379-48a25e54-b0d9-4752-9b7c-929b0e99bcbb.png)

 - Once logged in, the user will be welcome and can add tasks to their to-do list by typing in their task under the "Add Item" heading (in the entry box) followed by clicking on the "Add Task" button.
-The users todo entries will be saved under the "Things to do" heading.
+The users to-do entries will be saved under the "Things to do" heading.

 ![Add Task](https://user-images.githubusercontent.com/105747929/196003873-f97d5e96-df5d-4127-9f77-d0b6723db6be.png)